Getting Garrus' Eyes Right

 Forward vision was actually very good.
 With the mask on, I was able to focus on points outside of it and see quite well.
 However, I did have a bit of trouble with peripheral vision, something I'm working on fixing.

 So... that's it for the mask!
-The next set of blogs are going to focus on the armor, starting with the carapace.
+The next blog, Building Carapace Armor for Garrus, starts on the armor.
 I hope you find these helpful and, hopefully, inspiring as well!

-Keywords: costume, cosplay, mask, Garrus Vakarian, Mass Effect, turian, eyes
+Tags: cosplay, costume, eyes, Garrus, mask, Mass Effect, turian, Vakarian